 The rules of Nasdaq require our Audit Committee to be composed entirely of independent directors, subject to certain limited exceptions.
 Applicable FDIC regulations also require that our Audit Committee be composed of "outside directors who are independent of management."
-Our board of directors has affirmatively determined that each of the members of our Audit Committee meet the definition of "independent directors" and "outside directors" under Nasdaq listing standards and FDIC regulations, respectively.
+Our Board of Directors has affirmatively determined that each of the current and aforementioned future members of our Audit Committee meet the definition of "independent directors" and "outside directors" under Nasdaq listing standards and FDIC regulations, respectively.
 In addition, as a bank holding company with more than \$3 billion in assets, under applicable FDIC regulations, our Audit Committee includes members with banking or related financial management expertise, has access to its own outside counsel, and does not include any large customers of the Bank.
-Our board of directors also has determined that Mr. Bouffard qualifies as an "audit committee financial expert" as defined by Exchange Act rules.
+Our Board of Directors also has determined that each of Mr. Bouffard and Ms. Lilek qualify as an "audit committee financial expert" as defined by Exchange Act rules.

-Our board of directors has adopted a written charter for our Audit Committee, which is available on our website, www.amalgamatedbank.com, under the "Investor Relations" tab.
+Our Board of Directors has adopted a written charter for our Audit Committee, which is available on our website, www.amalgamatedbank.com, under the "Investor Relations" tab.